What is Occupational Sick Pay?

 Long-term absence

-The meeting should consider reasonable adjustments; company updates’; occupational health referrals and EAP if it’s available.
+The meeting can discuss reasonable adjustments, company updates, occupational health referrals and EAP if it’s available.

 Yes.
-It’s (statutory and occupational) a ‘work-related earned income’ so it forms part of an employee’s taxable income.
+It’s (statutory and occupational) ‘work-related earned income’, so it forms part of an employee’s taxable income.
 In some instances, occupational sick pay can be equivalent to full pay for a set period.

-Your company determines the rules for claiming OSP.
+Your company determines the rules for claiming OSP payment.
 Although a common practice is to allow employees to claim for occupational sick pay upon successful completion of their probation period (usually three to six months).

 Other rules to consider include: